moritztim/Gulf-of-Mexico-interpreter/README.md

 ### Loops

 Loops are a complicated relic of archaic programming languages.
-In DreamBerd, there are no loops.
+In Gulf of Mexico, there are no loops.

 ### Booleans